openshift-eng/aos-cd-jobs/hacks/s3_art-srv-enterprise/readme.md

 CloudFront provides worldwide distribution, but it is not a drop in replacement.
 It did not:
 - Provide an Apache-style file listing for directory structures within that S3 bucket (S3 content is not even technically organized by directories).
 - Provide for client certificate authentication like the legacy mirror.openshift.com/enterprise.

+### AWS Account
+In order to access the AWS account, look in bitwarden.
+The credentials to administer the AWS account are stored in `ART OSD Cluster / mirror.openshift.com / mirror2 AWS Account` in the `Automated Release Team (ART)` collection.

 ### /enterprise authentication
 CloudFront does not support client certificate based authentication (used by the legacy mirror.openshift.com/enterprise).
 Client certificate based auth could have been preserved with a small deployment (e.g. of nginx) to proxy requests, but this introduced an unnecessary bottleneck and would have created a new operational concern for the ART team.